 1. Erosion of Local Cultures

 Cultural globalization, while bringing people together, can also pose a threat to local cultures, languages, and traditions and replacing them with a transnational culture.

 For instance, the widespread use of the English language is good for creating economic opportunities for people in the Third World.
 But, it also threatens their indigenous languages.
 The teaching of English in school is fast replacing local languages as the medium of instruction, thereby hampering the development of local languages.
 (Mikanowski, 2018)

-Another example of erosion of local cultures is the disappearance of ancient cultures and customs due to technological changes brought by globalization.
+Another example of the erosion of local cultures is the disappearance of ancient cultures and customs due to technological changes brought by globalization.

 For instance, camels were once an integral part of the cultures of people in the arid and semi-arid parts of South and West Asia, India, Pakistan, Iran and Saudi Arabia.
 Camels were used not just for transport but also for milk, making clothes, and even musical instruments using camel hair.